Heat and humidity building throughout the day Sunday ahead of some gusty thunderstorms

 More sun and less humidity on Memorial Day

-TODAY: Sun giving way to clouds, very warm, and more humid; a couple of showers and thunderstorms, mainly late.
+TODAY: Sunshine giving way to clouds, very warm, and more humid; a couple of showers and thunderstorms.
 High: 88

 TONIGHT: Partly to mostly cloudy and mild with a shower or thunderstorm around.
 Low: 60